Impact Stories

 With access to hands-on learning experiences and support from scholarship donors, UM graduate Karen De La Luz Martinez has followed her dream of working in the field of cybersecurity.
 Now, the 2021 College of Business alumna works with KPMG's Cybersecurity Transformation Team in San Francisco.

-Libby Steigers with her son on graduation day
+• Libby Steigers and her son

 Nurse, Mom, Missoula College Graduate Follows Her Purpose to Serve Others